Kit Watkins

-Kit Watkins (born 1953) is an American progressive-ambient-jazz recording artist based in Brattleboro, Vermont.
+Kit Watkins (born November 20, 1953) is an American progressive-ambient-jazz recording artist based in Brattleboro, Vermont.
 He was previously a member of the band Happy the Man.

 Beginnings

 Born in Virginia to classical piano teachers, Watkins took piano lessons from the age of 5 to 13.
-As a teenager he began to play keyboards in various amateur bands, first playing Top 40 material, then moving to progressive rock covers by bands such as Yes and ELP.
+As a teenager he began to play keyboards in various amateur bands, first playing Top 40 material, then moving to progressive rock covers by bands such as Yes and Emerson, Lake & Palmer.
 While a student at James Madison University, he met guitarist Stanley Whitaker, who introduced him to Gentle Giant, Genesis and Van der Graaf Generator.
 He joined Whitaker's fledgling band Happy the Man in 1973.

-Happy The Man (1973-79)
+Happy the Man (1973–1979)

-The band moved to the Washington, DC area in the summer of 1975 and developed a devoted following as a result of airplay on WGTB-FM (the Georgetown University radio station which no longer broadcasts) as well as live performances sponsored by the station, headlining the Pandemedia event of that year.
-The band was a regular act at The Cellar Door in Georgetown, DC, and signed to the venue's management office.
-In 1976, they signed with Clive Davis' Arista Records, which released two albums, Happy The Man (1977) and Crafty Hands (1978).
-Both albums were produced by Ken Scott, engineer from The Beatles' White Album sessions, who also engineered and produced albums by David Bowie, Supertramp, Mahavishnu Orchestra, and the Dixie Dregs.
-Watkins worked closely with Scott as the band's representative in recording and mixing both Happy The Man albums.
+The band moved to the Washington, DC, area in the summer of 1975 and developed a devoted following as a result of airplay on WGTB-FM (the Georgetown University radio station, which no longer broadcasts) as well as live performances sponsored by the station, headlining the Pandemedia event of that year.
+The band was a regular act at The Cellar Door in Georgetown, DC, and signed with the venue's management office.
+In 1976, the band signed with Clive Davis's Arista Records, which released two albums, Happy the Man (1977) and Crafty Hands (1978).
+Both albums were produced by Ken Scott, the engineer from The Beatles' White Album sessions, who also engineered and produced albums by David Bowie, Supertramp, Mahavishnu Orchestra, and the Dixie Dregs.
+Watkins worked closely with Scott as the band's representative in recording and mixing both Happy the Man albums.
 But before Crafty Hands was finished being recorded, Davis had a change of heart and dropped the band from his label.

-In 1979, HTM performed locally to an ever growing audience.
-They struggled to find another label to pick them up.
-In the Spring of 1979, HTM disbanded only months after having recorded a demo tape of their 3rd album.
+In 1979, Happy the Man performed locally to an ever-growing audience but struggled to find another label to sign with.
+In the spring of 1979, Happy the Man disbanded only months after having recorded a demo tape of its 3rd album.

-In 1983, Kit released the band's demo and called it, 3rd, Better late.. on his Azimuth Record Label.
+In 1983, Kit released the band's demo and called it 3rd, Better late... on his Azimuth record label.

 Performances

-Kit and Brad Allen performed only one show in support of Frames Of Mind, at a club called DC Space, on Jan 21 1982.
+Kit and Brad Allen performed only one show in support of Frames of Mind album at a club called DC Space, on Jan 21 1982.
 During which concert, Brad broke a guitar string and took time out to repair it.
 During this break, someone called out a request, "Play Untitled!"
 Untitled, was an outtake from the Labyrinth album and was often performed live at Kit and Coco shows.
 Kit honored the request.
 Untitled was later released on Kit's Holographic Tapestries CD.